Gandi/gandi.cli/gandicli.man.rst

 `API_KEY` allow to specify an API key for the chosen environment.
 This option is useful when you work with multiple account.

+`APIREST_KEY` allow to specify a REST API key for the chosen environment.
+This option is useful when you work with multiple account.

 COMMAND-LINE OPTIONS
 =====================

--v          Enable or disable verbose mode.
+-v          Enable or disable verbose mode, can be used multiple times to increase verbose level.
 --version   Display version.

 Namespaces: